The festive season is here!

 Glossy and glittery wrapping paper looks lovely but typically isn't recyclable.

 Instead, you could use up-cycled brown paper or homemade wrapping paper.
 Both offer a beautiful, vintage look and are kinder to the planet.

 X is for...
 Xmas spirit

 Christmas is such a busy time of year and often we end up consuming more of everything.
-This year celebrations will be very different for many of us, so instead we think it would be great to focus on sharing positive Christmas spirit.
+This year, and every year, we think it's so important to focus on sharing positive Christmas spirit.
+Ho, ho, ho!